Thearthman/Project-Stairway/src/site/notes/IOAI/MuJoCo Setup - macOS.md

 ## 3.2 Install Dependencies
 Open a terminal inside the robosuite-1.5.1 directory.

-1. First, locate your mjpython interpreter:
+1. First, locate your mjpython (only macOS uses this) interpreter:
 ```sh
 which mjpython
 ```